MoCKINN/Learning/Readme.md

-# This is a Docker repository
+# This is a Docker repository which contains required information to work with Docker for beginners.